laurapm/eco-smart-pot/database/schema_design/README.md

 In this collection there is a One-To-Many relationship from `owner` to the `device` collection.
 Out of the several available options (_embed_ or _reference_ in the _one_ or in the _many_ side), an array of devices has been referenced in the _one side_.
-This is usually not the preferred behaviour, altough it is the most suitable for this occasion.
+This is usually not the preferred behavior, although it is the most suitable for this occasion.
 For more information regarding this design decision refer to the **relationships section** in the [patterns documentation](https://github.com/laurapm/UBICUA/tree/master/database/schema_design/patterns/) .